CoMMALab/MR.POP/README.md

 This README is still under construction, do not worry we'll be back.

-This repo holds the code for the paper "MR. POP: Multi-Robot Parallel Optimizing Planner for Almost-Surely Asymptotically Optimal Planning."
+This repo holds the code for "MR. POP: Multi-Robot Parallel Optimizing Planner for Almost-Surely Asymptotically Optimal Planning."

 ## Building Code
 To build MR. POP, follow the instructions below